TUDelft-MUDE/2024-files/content/GA_2_2/README.md

 *[CEGM1000 MUDE](http://mude.citg.tudelft.nl/): Week 2.2, Friday, Nov 22, 2024.*

+_You can access this assignment with the following link: [classroom.github.com/a/6gksW4N3](https://classroom.github.com/a/6gksW4N3)._

 GA 2.2 applies the finite element method (FEM) to a 2D problem with a fun geometry.

 There are several files to be aware of: